yanbowisc/SIMP/README.md

 beta1C.est <- elmwise_mean_in_list(SIMP.fit$beta1C[[1]])
 beta1D.est <- elmwise_mean_in_list(SIMP.fit$beta1D[[1]])
 beta2.est <- elmwise_mean_in_list(SIMP.fit$beta2[[1]])
-# Extract the posterior mean estimators of muY, mu1C, beta1C, beta1D and beta2 from SIMP
+# Extract the posterior mean estimators of muY, mu1C, beta1C, beta1D and beta2 from SIMP.
 ```
 We implement the model fitting of SIMP with selected envelope dimensions, and calculate the posterior mean estimators of muY, mu1C, beta1C, beta1D and beta2 in the above codes.
 In our simulation in Section 7.2.2, we repeated the data generation, model selection and model fitting for 500 times, and reported the MSEs of the estimated beta1C and beta1D over 500 replications in Table 3.